MohammadNoman/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/08-ai-native-ides/03-zed-ai-features-and-workflows.md

 ---

-## Section 5: Git Integration — AI-Generated Commit Messages
+## Git Integration — AI-Generated Commit Messages

 You've made changes to your code.
 Now you need to commit them.
 Writing good commit messages takes thought—describing what changed and why.
 Zed can generate these for you.